MVAPICH2 (MPI-3.1 over OpenFabrics-IB, Omni-Path, OpenFabrics-iWARP, PSM, and TCP/IP)

 The MPI implementation of MVAPICH2-X is based on MVAPICH2, which supports all MPI-3 features.
 The UPC implementation is UPC Language Specification v1.2 standard compliant and is based on Berkeley UPC v2.18.0.
 OpenSHMEM implementation is OpenSHMEM v1.0 standard compliant and is based on OpenSHMEM Reference Implementation v1.0f.
 CAF implementation is Fortran 2008 standard compliant with support for extensions proposed by the 2015 specification working group.
-It is based on UH CAF 3.0.39 Reference Implementation.
+It is based on the UH CAF 3.0.39 Implementation.
 The current release supports communication using InfiniBand Transport (inter-node) and Shared Memory (intra-node).
 The overall architecture of MVAPICH2-X is shown in the figure below.

 MVAPICH2-GDR (MVAPICH2 with GPUDirect RDMA)